Nicolas J Pejovic, BSc, MD

 Co-founder and Chief Executive Officer.

-Nicolas J Pejovic is a Senior Consultant in Neonatology at Sachs’ Children and Youth Hospital in Stockholm.
-He also works as an instructor at the Center for Education in Pediatrics Simulation (CEPS) at Stockholm South General Hospital (Södersjukhuset).
+Nicolas J Pejovic is a Senior Consultant in Neonatology at Sachs’ Children and Youth Hospital in Stockholm, Sweden.
+He is currently a PhD candidate in Global Health at the University of Bergen, Norway.
+He is active in the field in Uganda setting up a randomised control trial on neonatal resuscitation.
+He works as an instructor at the Center for Education in Pediatrics Simulation (CEPS) at Stockholm South General Hospital (Södersjukhuset).
 The focus of his research is on newborn care in low-income setting, newborn resuscitation, Safe Skin-to-Skin Care and mHealth applications.
 He also coordinates Helping Babies Breath (HBB) training programs.
-He is currently active in the field in Burkina Faso and Uganda.
+He started the Tap4Life project 2015 with the aim to reduce early neonatal mortality.

 Susanna Myrnerts Höök, MD